mapbox/mapbox-gl-js/docs/README.md

 Every example **must** have an accompanying image:

 1. Run `npm run create-image <example-file-name> <mapbox-access-token>`.
-The script will take a screenshot of map in the example and save it to `docs/img/src/`.
+The script will take a screenshot of the map in the example and save it to `docs/img/src/`.
 Commit the image.
 2. Run `npm run start-docs` to verify that your example image is loading as expected.

 💡 If `npm run create-image` does not generate an ideal image.
 You can also take a screenshot of it yourself by running the site locally with `npm run start-docs` and taking a screenshot of the example map in PNG format.
 Resize it to 1200 x 500 pixels and save it in the `docs/img/src` folder.